try it in 60 seconds — no Python setup, no venv

 Read-only agent boundary

-LLM-backed agents call only read-only tools from their per-role allow-list, gated by a SafetyGate that also scans for prompt injection in arguments.
+LLM-backed agents call only read-only tools from their per-role allow-list, gated by a SafetyGate that scans for prompt injection.
 Write tools are refused at registration.

 Seven real vendor adapters

 Cisco IOS-XE and NX-OS, Arista EOS, JunOS, PAN-OS, Fortinet, Nokia SR Linux.
-All compose a shared transport layer (Scrapli SSH, SSH-exec, gNMI) so adding a vendor is a contract, not a fork.
+Shared transport layer (Scrapli SSH, SSH-exec, gNMI) so adding a vendor is a contract, not a fork.

 Fail-closed by default

 Policy denial, validation failure, plan-hash mismatch, signature invalidity — every failure mode short-circuits into a FAILED workflow.
-Nothing silently degrades; nothing side-effects through a half-open gate.
+Nothing silently degrades.

 Every change follows the same path.